 Antiviral, Antispasmodic, Calmative, Antibacterial, Analgesic, Muscle

 Allspice oil has a high content of eugenol, similar to clove oil.
-There share many of the same benefits and uses as well.
-Eugenol is a known irritant to both mucous membranes and skin so it should never be used full strength, dilute in a carrier oil first.
+Allspice and clove oil share many of the same benefits and uses as well, which is why it is the best substitute for allspice oil as noted above.
+Eugenol is a known irritant to both mucous membranes and skin so it should never be used full strength when applying it topically, dilute in a carrier oil first.

 - Relieves muscle cramps and stiffness